Short story: Length

-In terms of length, word count is typically anywhere from 1,000 to 4,000 for short stories; however, some have 15,000 words and are still classed as short stories.
+In terms of length, word count is typically anywhere from 1,000 to 4,000 for short stories; however, some works classified as short stories have up to 15,000 words.
 Stories of fewer than 1,000 words are sometimes referred to as "short short stories", or "flash fiction".

 Short stories have no set length.
-In terms of word count, there is no official demarcation between an anecdote, a short story, and a novel.
-Rather, the form's parameters are given by the rhetorical and practical context in which a given story is produced and considered so that what constitutes a short story may differ between genres, countries, eras, and commentators.
+What constitutes a short story may differ between genres, countries, eras, and commentators.
 Like the novel, the short story's predominant shape reflects the demands of the available markets for publication, and the evolution of the form seems closely tied to the evolution of the publishing industry and the submission guidelines of its constituent houses.

 As a point of reference for the genre writer, the Science Fiction and Fantasy Writers of America define short story length in the Nebula Awards for science fiction submission guidelines as having fewer than 7,500 words.

 History

+Prehistory – 1790 CE

 Short stories date back to oral storytelling traditions which originally produced epics such as the Ramayana, the Mahabharata, and Homer's Iliad and Odyssey.
 Oral narratives were often told in the form of rhyming or rhythmic verse, often including recurring sections or, in the case of Homer, Homeric epithets.
 Such stylistic devices often acted as mnemonics for easier recall, rendition, and adaptation of the story.
-Short sections of verse might focus on individual narratives that could be told at one sitting.
-The overall arc of the tale would emerge only through the telling of multiple such sections.

-According to Azhikode, the short story has existed "in the most ancient times as the parable, the adventure-story of men, gods and demons, the account of daily events, the joke".
-All languages have had variations of short tales and stories almost since their inceptions.
-Emerging in the 17th century from oral storytelling traditions, the short story has grown to encompass a body of work so diverse as to defy easy characterization.
-"The short story as a carefully contrived literary form is of modern origin", wrote Azhikode.
+While the overall arc of the tale was told over the course of several performances, short sections of verse could focus on individual narratives that were the duration of a single telling.
+It may be helpful to classify such sections as oral short stories.

-Another ancient form of short story, the anecdote, was popular under the Roman Empire.
-Anecdotes functioned as a sort of parable, a brief realistic narrative that embodies a point.
+Another ancient form of short story popular during the Roman Empire was the anecdote, a brief realistic narrative that embodies a point.
 Many surviving Roman anecdotes were collected in the 13th or 14th century as the Gesta Romanorum.
 Anecdotes remained popular throughout Europe well into the 18th century with the publication of the fictional anecdotal letters of Sir Roger de Coverley.